 - Removed legacy single-notebook Jupyter plugins

-- ~/.ipython directory removed from default Python path for security reasons.
+- ~/.ipython directory was removed from the default Python path for security reasons.
 When installing additional packages with pip--target < directory > make sure to use sys.path.append(< directory >) or similar in your scripts and notebooks.

 Notes on updates for Modelon Impact Desktop🔗

 A new version will be available containing ONLY updates of the OPTIMICA Compiler Toolkit and libraries.
-Of the above, following improvements are included:
+Of the above, the following improvements are included: